nh7a/hiragany/README.txt

-Hiragany.app is not an ordinary application that you can run by yourself.
+Copy Hiragany.app to /Library/Input Methods/ and open System Preferences to enable it.

-Copy Hiragany.app to /Library/Input Methods/ and open System Preferences to enable.
+Should you have any questions or suggestions, please follow and ask @Hiragany.

-Follow @Hiragany if you like.
+Enjoy ひらがなせいかつ!

 Copyright 2009 Naoki Hiroshima